cmu-csd-phd/csd-blog/website/content/2025/symmetries-in-games.md

 # 2. Symmetries-Respecting Equilibria

-The results we discuss in this blogpost hold for arbitrary finite normal-form games: There is a finite number of players, a finite number of _actions_ per player, and each player has a _utility_ function specifying its utility from any _action profile_, that is, any tuple of actions jointly chosen by all players.
+The results we discuss in this blogpost hold for arbitrary so-called finite normal-form games: There is a finite number of players, a finite number of _actions_ per player, and all players chose an action simultaneously.
+Each player has a _utility_ function specifying its utility from any _action profile_, that is, any tuple of actions jointly chosen by all players.
 For the sake of exposition, however, we will stick to games with two players, in which each player has to choose one of \\(m\\) _actions_.
 Such games can be represented as a pair of two utility matrices \\(A,B \in \mathbb{R}^{m \times m}\\).
 For example, the Matching Pennies game we described previously is a game with \\(m=2\\) actions and can be represented as follows:
 <p align="center">
 <img src="./MP.png" alt="The Matching Pennies game." width="300">
 </p>